AI Use Cases/Healthcare

 Physician documentation burden must be addressed structurally, not just flagged

 The system identifies coding accuracy drift by department and surfaces documentation gaps before claims submission, but if physician documentation templates are not updated in response to those signals, the AI will flag the same gaps repeatedly.
 Months four through nine of the implementation roadmap depend on clinical documentation improvement initiatives running in parallel.
-Without a CMO or CMIO sponsor who can mandate template changes, the coding rework cycle-estimated at consuming 15-20% of medical coding capacity-does not shrink; it just becomes more visible.
+Without a CMO or CMIO sponsor who can mandate template changes, the coding rework cycle - however large it runs in your shop - does not shrink; it just becomes more visible.

 5. 5